kiedtl/signet/README.md

 ## disclaimer

 This software is in beta; expect bugs.
-Do not use for any security-related purpose.
+If you do use it, check hashes manually in addition to using signet.

 ## license